kuhchung/kuhchung.github.io/pages/hunters-notes/Alatreon.md

 TODO Guard+1 Guard+2 data.

 ## Status
-Alatreon's status duration is longer than usual, but the threshold increase is so difficult that I think paralysis is a bad choice in this fight.
+Alatreon's paralyze duration is longer than usual, but the threshold increase is so difficult that I think paralysis is a bad choice in this fight.

 Alatreon is very vulnerable to sleep.
 If someone on the hunt is packing sleep, then **all hunters should bring their bomb materials and combines**.